Analysis | The most remarkable rebukes of Trump’s legal case: From the judges he hand-picked

 One came from Judge Andrew Brasher, whom Trump has nominated twice — first as a district court judge in 2018 and then as a circuit court judge just a year ago.
 Brasher denied a request from Wood and former Trump team lawyer Sidney Powell on Dec.
 4, calling the litigation “last-minute” and noting that it sought “sweeping relief.”
 Brasher declined Wood’s and Powell’s request to have the court review a district court’s decision.

-And in mid-November, Trump-appointed district court judge Steven Grimberg issued an even more pointed decision at Wood’s expense.
+And in mid-November, Trump-appointed District Court Judge Steven Grimberg issued an even more pointed decision at Wood’s expense.
 Grimberg said Wood lacked standing and that the evidence was far short of what would be needed to grant Wood’s remarkable request for a federal judge to intervene in a state’s election results.

 “It harms the public interest in countless ways, particularly in the environment in which this election occurred,” Grimberg said.
 “To halt the certification at literally the 11th hour would breed confusion and potentially disenfranchisement that I find has no basis in fact or in law.”